 The William Jones Fund

-The cost of nearly £16,000 for a day fee per annum per child is beyond the incomes of many locally.
+The cost from September 2018 of nearly £16,000 for a day fee per annum per child is beyond the incomes of many locally.
 Whether you are able to contribute a small percentage of a day fee or commit to educating a child through their whole school career, all is helpful.

 So many have benefited from the generosity of William Jones and his foresight over 400 years ago, but we need to build on his legacy.
 The endowment provides only half the money needed to meet our current bursary commitments.
-The necessary maintenance work to boarding, science and the heritage buildings has depleted funds even more and if Monmouth School for Boys is to remain the socially diverse place it is today it is reliant on the generosity of former pupils.
+If Monmouth School is to remain the socially diverse place it is today it is reliant on the generosity of former pupils.

 For further information please contact the Development Director, Mrs Clare Anning, firstname.lastname@example.org